Top Gear presenter in hot water over "silly" remarks

-LONDON British Prime Minister David Cameron has criticised comments made by "Top Gear" television show presenter Jeremy Clarkson after he said the country's striking public sector workers should be "shot in front of their families."
+LONDON British Prime Minister David Cameron has criticized comments made by "Top Gear" television show presenter Jeremy Clarkson after he said the country's striking public sector strikers be "shot in front of their families."

 "I'd have them all shot," the 51-year-old said on the BBC's prime-time One Show.